Onglai0610/webapi-assignment1/README.md

 2.JSON for Data Storage: JSON is commonly used for storing data. https://www.json.org/json-en.html

-# Functions
+## Functions

-registerStudent:
+- registerStudent(studentDetails)

-Allows administrators to register new students by entering basic details such as name, age, admin number, and class name.
+  Allows administrators to register new students by entering basic details such as `name`, `age`, `admin number`, and `class name`.
 Data validation is included to ensure all required fields are filled before registration.

-showAllRegisteredStudents:

-Retrieves all student name, age, admin number, and class name.
-"No students available." will be return if no student is added into the database.

-scheduleClass:
+- showAllRegisteredStudents()
+  Retrieves a list of all registered students including `name`, `age`, `admin number`, and `class name`.
+If no students are available, returns `"No students available."`

+- scheduleClass(classDetails)
-Allows administrators to schedule classes by linking moduleCode, time, location, instructorId.
-Classes are assigned unique class IDs to allow for future reference and enrollment.
+  Allows administrators to schedule classes by linking `moduleCode`, `time`, `location`, and `instructorId`.
+Each class is assigned a unique `classId` for future reference and enrollment.

-showAllClasses:
-Retrieves all scheduled classes.

-enrollStudentToClass:
+- showAllClasses()
+  Retrieves a list of all scheduled classes, including relevant details such as `classId`, `moduleCode`, `moduleName`, `time`, `location`, and `instructor`.

+- enrollStudentToClass(adminNum, classId)
-Allows administrators to enroll students to classes by linking studentAdminNumber, classID.
+  Allows administrators to enroll a student in a specific class by linking the student’s `admin number` with the `classId`.
 Updates the student’s class information to reflect their enrollment.
-If one of the detail is entered wrongly, either "Student not found!" or "Class not found!" will be returned.
+If the student or class is not found, returns `"Student not found!"` or `"Class not found!"` accordingly.

-getStudentListByClass:
+- getStudentListByClass(classId)
   Retrieves a list of all students enrolled in a specific class.
-Helps administrators view class composition.
-If the classId is not found, "Class not found!" will be returned.
+Helps administrators view the composition of a particular class.
+If the `classId` is not found, returns `"Class not found!"`.

-deleteStudent:
+- deleteStudent(adminNum)
-Allows the removal of student records based on their admin number.
+  Allows the removal of a student record based on the student’s `admin number`.
 Ensures data integrity by confirming student existence before deletion.
-If student admin numbe is not found, "Student with admin number "${adminNum}" not found!" will be returned.
+If the student `admin number` is not found, returns `"Student with admin number ${adminNum} not found!"`.